Minecraft-themed binary clock case

 Minecraft-themed binary clock case by bogenfreund is licensed under the GNU - GPL license.

-We're sure bogenfreund would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure bogenfreund would love to see what you've printed.
+Please document your print and share a Make with the community.